cthing/meazure/README.md

   (see [issue #9](https://github.com/cthing/meazure/issues/9)).
 To work around this issue, right-click on Meazure.exe and select Properties.
 In the properties dialog, select the Compatibility tab.
 Press the "Change high DPI settings" button.
 Check the box next to "Override high DPI scaling behavior Scaling performed by: Application".

+## Feedback

+Please [open an issue on GitHub](https://github.com/cthing/meazure/issues) for feature requests and to report bugs.

+## Financial Contributions

+We hope Meazure is a valuable addition to your software toolbox.
+Please consider making a [financial contribution](https://github.com/sponsors/baron1405).
+Thank you!

 ## Changelog